 How it’s using deep learning: Boxx builds high-performance workstation development platforms for a variety of deep learning frameworks, including Tensorflow and PyTorch.
 Its mission, according to vice president of marketing Bill Leasure, is to “accelerate workflows, expedite decision-making processes and facilitate customer success.”

 Industry impact: Boxx recently showcased its new APEXX Neutrino W deep learning development workstation at Supercomputing 2018 in Dallas, Texas.

 How it’s using deep learning: ClusterOne is a deep learning platform for AI and machine language development that's able to run multiple concurrent experiments while managing runtime environment, data and networking.

 Industry impact: In early 2018, ClusterOne — founded by ex-Google employees — moved its headquarters from California to Seattle to join a startup incubator program at the Allen Institute for Artificial Intelligence.

 Location: New York

-How it’s using deep learning: A mobile SaaS security product that “invisibly authenticates users by their behavior,” biometrics company TwoSense employs machine (and deep) learning to eliminate authentication challenges and prevent fraudulent activity.
+How it’s using deep learning: A mobile SaaS security product, biometrics company TwoSense employs machine (and deep) learning to eliminate authentication challenges and prevent fraudulent activity.
 Its deep neural networks analyze various data streams, from device location to length of stride, to create unique user profiles.

 Industry impact: The company’s CEO, Dawud Gordon, recently spoke about the use of behavior biometrics in deception tech (a subset of cybersecurity that strategically employs decoys and content to stop threats early) at the 2018 DerbyCon security conference in Louisville, Ky.